zolware/specsPonteligo/doc/mvp.rst

 Forms
 #####

-The Model Form will contain the elements the user inputs defined in :ref:`sec_state_space`.
-The size of the matrices will be determined by the number of signals (maximum three for the MVP).
-Note that the size of the matrices can be ajusted be leaving zeros on the diagonal of the rows and columns to be removed.
-The package `django-angular <http://django-angular.awesto.com/form_validation/>`_  seems to be an easy option for the MVP.
+The Model Form will contain the user inputs defined in :ref:`sec_state_space`.
+The initial size of the matrices (square) will be determined by the number of signals (maximum three for the MVP).
+Note that the size can be ajusted be leaving zeros on the diagonal of the rows and columns to be removed.
+The package `django-crispy-forms <http://django-crispy-forms.readthedocs.io/en/latest/index.html>`_ seems to be an easy option for the MVP.

 Deployment
 ----------